holehouse-lab/shephard/docs/shephard_file_types.rst

 SHEPHARD files
 =================

-SHEPHARD defines a set of well-defined files
+SHEPHARD defines a set of well-defined files for reading in or writing out data into SHEPHARD objects.

 The interfaces package is a sub-package within SHEPHARD that deals with reading in **SHEPHARD** formatted input files.
 These are files with a specific format that were developed for SHEPHARD.
 The interfaces mean that, as long as you can write your data in a format that complies with a track, site, domain, or protein_attribute file, you can be sure it will be correctly read into SHEPHARD and is then accessible within the larger framework.

-In all cases, each line in an input file corresponds to a single bit of information that maps to a specific protein, but multiple lines can map to the same protein.
+Each line in an input file corresponds to a single piece of information that maps to a specific protein, but multiple lines can map to the same protein.

 The interfaces modules (:code:`si_sites`, :code:`si_domains`, :code:`si_tracks`, :code:`si_protein_attributes` ) contain two user-facing functions; one that lets the user read in data from a file, and another than lets a user read in data from an input dictionary.
 This means that sites, domains, tracks and attributes can be loaded from disk or in real-time as other pipelines are run.